sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_4.rst

 that I find more appealing.
 The terms that I will use in this book are **predictors** and **outcomes**.
-The idea here is that what you are trying to do is use ``X`` (the predictors) to make guesses about ``Y`` (the outcomes).\ [#]_ Thit is summarised in :numref:`tab-ivdv`.
+The idea here is that what you are trying to do is use ``X`` (the predictors) to make guesses about ``Y`` (the outcomes).\ [#]_ This is summarised in :numref:`tab-ivdv`.

 .. table:: The terminology used to distinguish between different roles that a variable can play when analysing a data set.
 Note that this book will